(Updated 12th April 2021)

 Animal Welfare in Cuba

 Sadly, animals aren’t treated well in Cuba.
-The government does not have active animal rights laws in place.
+The government only just implemented an actual law against the mistreatment of animals yesterday.
 The people are, in general, uneducated on animal welfare and are not reprimanded if they partake in or encourage animal cruelty.